-“Storytelling,” once again, is the most popular buzz word in progressive politics and social-justice campaigning.
+“Storytelling,” once again, is the most popular buzzword in progressive politics and social-justice campaigning.
 It’s official: the right stories will win.
-Far less clear, however, is how to find the right story every time and how to reliably create and spread those stories to achieve the strongest connection and the greatest impact with your audiences.
+Far less clear, however, is how to find the right story time after time and how to reliably create and spread those stories to achieve the strongest connection and the greatest impact with your audiences.

 Most progressive storytelling these days is a matter of throwing content at walls while praying that something sticks.
 It’s random lightning strikes, not reliable, tested process.
 You can’t tell a story you can’t find.
 Yet almost no one has a formal process for finding a campaign’s or a cause’s most effective core narrative.

 Stories always have been and will be more powerful drivers of change and persuasion than talking points or ads.
 This is even more true in a post-advertising, digital world, where advertising-like messages are failing completely.
 (The Wall St. Journal commented last year that corporate America is not sure “whether advertising works at all anymore.”)